 Beside technical knowledge, these 2 months of hands-on experience with GitLab also gave me some good memories.
 All those times pulling all-nighters with co-workers to upgrade GitLab, gossiping about random things while waiting for the pre-upgrade backup to finish, they were really fun and memorable.
-As such, I appreciate that GitLab is a mess as it is, giving me tons of frustrations, while also introducing awesome features and bringing me joy maintaining it (who doesn’t like almighty power over all the company’s projects, to be honest 😄).
+I, overall, enjoy being a GitLab instance administrator (who doesn’t like almighty power over all the company’s projects, to be honest 😄).

 That’s all for me.
 Thanks for reading until the end!